Diary for Wednesday, June 16, 1915:

 Galicia: Third Battle of Lemberg (until June 22), 41 divisions on each side.

 Isonzo: Alpini capture Krn peak (c.
-8,000 ft) from Bosnian troops then evacuate it without realising its importance.
+8,000 ft (ca. 2,438 m)) from Bosnian troops then evacuate it without realizing its importance.

 Cameroons: Harassed Allies withdraw to river Ngwe (until June 18) but clear main road of Germans by June 26 (301 Allied casualties and more than 600 sick since May 25).